List of Road Markings in the Philippines and their Meaning

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-How to Contact LTO Tagbilaran City
+How to Contact LTO Mandaue City

 Land Transportation Office Region 7 – Office of the Regional Director